Skip to main content

 After using heroin, a person may experience the following short-term health-related effects:

-Unfortunately, as a person continues using heroin physical dependence on the drug can quickly set in as a response to the ongoing use of the substance.
+Unfortunately, as a person continues using heroin physical dependence to the drug can quickly set in as a response to the ongoing use of the substance.

 Physical dependence can happen with any drug, not just heroin.
 Those who become addicted to alcohol and smoking can also experience physical dependence with the only difference being that heroin is an unlawful drug while alcohol and cigarettes are freely available.

-The body adapts to the drug to survive and develops a tolerance.
-Therefore, a user needs more for it to produce the desired effect.
-Once the volume of the drug is increased, the risk to the user increases.
+The body starts to adapt to the drug to survive and develops a tolerance to the drug.
+A user will start to require more of it for it to produce the desired effect.
+Once the volume of the drug is increased the risk to the user will automatically become higher.

 At The Retreat of Atlanta, we realize that in the United States, heroin addiction has become a big issue.
 According to the CDC, heroin use has risen among a diverse group of people, including women and those with higher incomes.